-While it is a solid effort, it does not quite reach the level of innovation or originality of their later releases.
+While it is one of the best early Beatles albums, it does not quite reach the level of innovation or originality of the band’s later releases.
 The soon-to-be-christened Fab Four were still finding their footing at this point, and it is reflected in the somewhat formulaic nature of the album.

 Standout tracks include “All I’ve Got To Do” and “Hold Me Tight.”
 The former features a particularly impressive vocal performance from Lennon.

-In fact, these set of songs were the first where I understood how different The Beatles’ individual voices sounded, and how well they mashed together.
+In fact, this set of songs was the first where I understood how different The Beatles’ individual voices sounded and how well they mashed together.

 George Harrison contributed and sang on the underrated “Don’t Bother Me,” already showing signs of possessing great songwriting abilities.
 It would, however, take several years before Harrison’s tunes would be considered potential singles by the rest of the band.

 “With the Beatles” is a charming record that retains some of the essence of their Hamburg live shows.

 At the same time, the band members are being molded into stars.
 Most importantly, though, they prove that they have something most of their pop-rock rivals do not possess, great original songs.

 The fifth album from The Beatles, “Help!” marks a transitional period for the band.
 It features some great tracks, such as the title track and “You’ve Got to Hide Your Love Away.”